Assessment of averaged 1D models for column adsorption with 3D computational experiments: Introduction

 A detailed 3D computational model, like the one developed in this study, is valuable for analyzing the impact of the microstructure on the adsorption process.
 It can be applied to arbitrary geometries, such as those from computed tomography scans of real columns, to assess its effects in realistic settings.
 However, the simplicity of 1D models like \eqref{eq:1d}, which allow for approximate analytical solutions of breakthrough curves, remains highly valuable to experimentalists.
 In \cite{SipsPaper}, the model \eqref{eq:1d} was derived using a cross-sectional averaging approach, under the assumption that the porosity of the cross-section does not vary along the axial direction.
 This is a rather restrictive assumption, which we also address in this paper by instead assuming a constant volumetric porosity.
-In particular, we employ homogenization techniques to derive a 1D model, where the microstructure contribution explicitly appears in the governing equations.
-We demonstrate that the resulting model is equivalent to \eqref{eq:1d}, thereby validating the results in \cite{SipsPaper}.
-Furthermore, we compare the solutions obtained from the detailed 3D model with those from the reduced 1D version and show that they agree remarkably well.
-This agreement confirms both the robustness of the results in \cite{SipsPaper} and their suitability for data fitting and predicting filter performance.
+In particular, we employ homogenization techniques to derive equations on a simpler homogeneous domain, where the microstructure contribution explicitly appears in the governing equations.
+We then show how the resulting model can be systematically reduced to the one-dimensional form \eqref{eq:1d}.
+A key contribution of this reduced model is its explicit incorporation of microstructural effects, captured through the dispersion coefficient and the permeability of the porous medium.
+In particular, we derive an analytical expression for the permeability as a function of particle diameter and porosity, allowing for the direct computation of flow velocity using Darcy's law.
+Finally, we compare the solutions of the detailed 3D model with those of the reduced 1D model and demonstrate excellent agreement between them.